Financial-Times/o-forms/README.md

 #### Textarea input

-To create a textarea input use a [single input](#single-input-fields) field structure, with a `o-forms-input--password` modifier class on the `o-forms-input` element and a [`textarea` input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).
+To create a textarea input use a [single input](#single-input-fields) field structure, with an `o-forms-input--password` modifier class on the `o-forms-input` element and a [`textarea` input element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/textarea).

 ```html
 <label class="o-forms-field">